filipestudt/express-routes-creator/readme.md

-    routesPath, // absolute path where the files to generate the routes are routesOutputPath // where the routes files will be created controllersOutputPath // where the controllers files will be created models // the models if using sequelize owner // true or false, if will consider the owner field on sequelize }
+    routesPath, // absolute path where the files to generate the routes are routesOutputPath // where the routes files will be created controllersOutputPath // where the controllers files will be created models // the models attribute of the sequelize instance object }
 ```